apache/incubator-edgent-website/site/docs/faq.md

 Edgent is designed to accellerate your development of edge analytic applications - to make you more productive!
 Edgent provides a simple yet powerful consistent data model (streams and windows) and provides useful functionality, such as aggregations, joins, and connectors.
 Using Edgent lets you to take advantage of this functionality, allowing you to focus on your application needs.

-Check out what you can do in 10 lines of code [The Power of Edgent](power-of-edgent)!
+Check out [The Power of Edgent](power-of-edgent) to get a better appreciation of how Edgent can help you.

 ## Where can I download Apache Edgent?